This is the multi-page printable view of this section. Click here to print.

 Connectors read data from a source and emit it as a sequence of individual Documents, which will then be sent to a Pipeline for enrichment.

-should be populated with a list of Connector configurations.
+connectors should be populated with a list of Connector configurations.

 See Connectors for more information about configuring Connectors.

+A pipeline is a list of Stages that will be applied to incoming Documents, preparing them for indexing.
 As each Connector executes, the Documents it publishes can be processed by a Pipeline, made up of Stages.

-, a list of the Stages to use.
+the name of the Pipeline, and stages, a list of the Stages to use.
 Multiple connectors may feed to the same Pipeline.

 See Stages for more information about configuring Stages.